coolfly2007/PeopleSearchMVC/Readme.txt

 Setup:

-1. In order to make the project work properly, please run CreationScript.sql under Scripts\SQL in the project folder to create tables and testing data first.
+1. Run CreationScript.sql under Scripts\SQL in the project folder to create tables and testing data first.

 2. Set the PeopleSearchMvc project as the startup project.